ChoGGi/SurvivingMars_CheatMods/Tutorials/Misc.md

 for i = 1, select("#",...) do
 	local arg = select(i,...)
 end
+Or use: local vararg = {...}
+and you can access them like a regular table

-Countdown timer (use CreateGameTimeThread to have it pause when the game pauses): local countdown = CreateRealTimeThread(function()
+Countdown timer (use CreateGameTimeThread to have it follow the speed of the game): local countdown = CreateRealTimeThread(function()
 	Sleep(10000)
-	--do something after
+	-- do something after 10 seconds
 end)
 if you_want_stop_it_from_outside then
 	DeleteThread(countdown)
+end
+if you want to use a realtime and pause it: local we_paused function OnMsg.MarsPause()
+	we_paused = true
+end
+CreateRealTimeThread(function()
+	while true do
+		if we_paused then
+			WaitMsg("MarsResume")
+			we_paused = false
+		end
+		-- other stuff
+		Sleep(1000)
+	end
 end

 Loop backwards through a table (good for deleting as you go):